liuzihe02/6.005/16_RecursiveDataTypes/AbstractDataTypeUsage.md

 ### Writing a program (consisting of ADTs and procedures):

-1. **Choose datatypes.** Decide which ones will be mutable and which immutable.
+1. **Choose classes and datatypes.** Decide what the types do.
+Decide which datatypes will be mutable and which immutable.
 2. **Choose procedures.** Write your top-level procedure and break it down into smaller steps.
 3. **Spec.** Spec out the ADTs and procedures.
 Keep the ADT operations simple and few at first.
 Only add complex operations as you need them.

 4. **Test.** Write test cases for each unit (ADT or procedure).
 5. **Implement simply first.** Choose simple, brute-force representations.
 The point here is to put pressure on the specs and the tests, and try to pull your whole program together as soon as possible.
 6. **Reimplement and iterate and optimize.** Now consider edge cases, optimizations etc